Self-Development of People

 The Self-Development of People is a ministry that affirms God’s concern for humankind.
 We are Presbyterians and ecumenical partners, dissatisfied with poverty and oppression, united in faith and action through sharing, confronting and enabling.
 We participate in the empowerment of economically poor, oppressed and disadvantaged people who are seeking to change the structures that perpetuate poverty, oppression and injustice.

 Every year the Self-Development of People Committee of the Presbyteryof the Twin Cities Area gives grants to organizations that are initiated by and for the people in the geographic boundaries of the Presbytery of the Twin Cities Area.
 The Committee for the Self-Development of People is eager to establish partnerships with groups who are oppressed by poverty or social systems and want to take charge and decide what to do to create systemic change.
-The deadline for applications for 2012 is August 24, 2012.
-You can download an application form either in Micosoft Word or in a PDF and email it to email@example.com.
+The deadline for applications for 2013 is September 13, 2013.
+You can download an application form either in Microsoft Word or in a PDF and email it to firstname.lastname@example.org.

 Questions?
 Please call Karen Kennerly at (651) 735-9691 or email the committee at email@example.com.